jmheder/gfx803-Rocm-Fedora/README.md

 ## OpenCL

-If you for any reasons any OpenCL to run correctly, you'll need to set ROC_ENABLE_PRE_VEGA=1, then it should work, also verify this with a call to clinfo
+If you for any reasons any OpenCL to run correctly, you'll need to set ROC_ENABLE_PRE_VEGA=1, then it should work, also verify this with a call to clinfo.
+Please add export ROC_ENABLE_PRE_VEGA=1 to your ~/.bashrc or /etc/profile

 ```
 sudo usermod -aG video,render $USER